 She has traveled extensively and for extended periods internationally, including Europe and Africa.

-She has a life-long passion for choral music and served as the president of the Washington-Idaho Symphony Chorale for several years which included a toured with the choir to Austria and Hungary in 1988.
+She has a life-long passion for choral music and served as the president of the Washington-Idaho Symphony Chorale for several years which included a tour with the choir to Austria and Hungary in 1988.

 Beverlee and husband Roy have been married forty-five years and are blessed with two married children and twelve grandchildren.
 They live in Pogradec, Albania.